bbauska/ufo-preston-dennett/README.md

 <h5>LINK: https://youtu.be/VyoikIl8qKs</h5>                                                             <h5>April 26, 2024</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h6>131,560 views  Apr 26, 2024</h6>
 UFO contact is known for high strangeness.
 When people encounter ETs face-to-face, or are taken onboard, things can go from strange to truly bizarre.
 This video presents five cases from across the world, which contain incredibly odd and unique elements of high strangeness.
 Each of these five cases include sightings, landings, humanoids, and an onboard experience.
 Each contain physical evidence of some kind or another.
 These cases have some remarkable insights into the UFO/extraterrestrial phenomenon.

 THE CASE OF CATHIE CONNELLY.
 In the summer of 1940, Cathie Connelly was walking down a country lane in Meriden, England when she came upon a small, strange structure.
 There were tall odd-looking men wearing jumpsuits standing near it.
 When she returned later, it was gone.
 Later, while working at a factory, she saw one of the men she had seen next to this craft, and he told Cathie that he was an ET.
 So began Cathie’s contacts.
 She was soon taken onboard.
 She saw human-looking people and blue-skinned beings with cat-like eyes.
 She was physically examined and given a tour of the craft.
 They took her to an active war-area and to New York, showing her the Statue of Liberty.
 Many other incidents of high strangeness occurred, including going back in time to certain childhood events, and to a country in Africa.

 THE CASE OF ARNE-HARDER JORGENSEN.
 One day in Aug of 1956, Arne-Harder Jorgensen (age 10) played Cowboys & Indians with his friends near his home in Vaklev, Denmark.
 Suddenly he heard foreign-sounding voices and laughter.
 Peaking outside of his hiding place, he saw three short, bald humanoids wearing jumpsuits and eating berries from a berry bush.
 Suddenly the ETs turned and stared right at him.
 Arne tried to run, but found that he couldn’t move.
 One of the humanoids studied him up and down, and walked away.
 Then, a silver saucer-shape craft took off.
 Arne’s paralysis lifted.
 He ran home to find that it was now dusk.
 The next morning, they discovered four deep holes in the ground.
 Also three chickens were missing from a neighbor’s coop.
 Later, Arne had two close-up UFO sightings.

 THE CASE OF ONILSON PATERO.
-On the night of May 22, 1973, Onilson Patero was driving to his him in Catanduva, Brazil when he picked up a hitchhiker, a young blond-haired, blue-eyed man.
+On the night of May 22, 1973, Onilson Patero was driving to his him in Catanduva, Brazil when he picked up a hitchhiker, a young blond-haired, blue- eyed man.
 As he dropped off the hitchhiker, the man said they would meet again.
 Continuing his drive, Onilson’s car suddenly lost power.
 A UFO appeared and shone a beam of light onto his car, turning it transparent.
 Onilson ran from his car and fainted.
 He was found unconscious lying next to the road.
 One year later, on the night of Apr 26, 1974, Onilson saw another UFO.
 He was struck by a beam of light, and taken onboard, where he saw the same hitchhiker.
 Onilson was given an exam and experienced many strange events onboard, including seeing his own twin, being taken to another country in Europe and more.
 The ETs dropped him off.
 It was now six days later and he was 745 miles from his original location.

 THE CASE OF DAVID HAMEL.
 On Oct 12, 1975, David Hamel (a carpenter,) his wife Ruth and a friend were watching TV in his home in Maple Ridge, Canada.
 Suddenly the TV screen became staticky and two Asian-looking figures appeared and pulled David up into a craft.
 David was given a tour of the craft, and volumes of scientific and philosophical information.
 The ETs warned him about nuclear power, and then told him that they would give him detailed instructions about how to build a free-energy motor.
 Returning him to his home, David’s life changed as he remained in contact with the ETs.
 David began a lifelong quest to build a UFO craft, using a concept of counter-rotating magnets.
 David spent thousands of dollars and eventually built a motor, which spontaneously exploded.
 He continued his efforts, eventually attracting the attention of prominent scientists.
 Two books have been written about his case.

 THE CASE OF ELIZABETH HESS.
 In 1954, 13-year-old Elizabeth Hess (pseudonym) and her mother experienced missing time during a trip to the store near their home in New York City.
 Years later, in November 1989, Elizabeth woke up to find three strange humanoids in her Manhattan apartment.
 They led her down the street to the Hudson River, where she met a tall gray and 30 other people who had also been led there.
 A strange experience followed where Elizabeth was instructed to pick a glass and give it to a homeless woman.
 Next, Elizabeth was back in her home, undergoing a medical procedure at the hands of the ETs, who told her to quit smoking and eating chocolate.
 Later, Elizabeth had miscarriages where the fetus was missing.

 These five cases typify the high strangeness that is so often present during UFO contact.
 They reveal some of the ETs’ agendas on this planet, and that people all over the world are experiencing contact with a wide variety of humanoids.
 The evidence speaks for itself.
 We are not alone!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="https://youtu.be/53Emmv7ZHoU" target="_blank" rel="noopener noreferrer">EPISODE #212.